DepledgeLab/vzv-2.0/README.md

 - VZV-Dumas-Reverse-2.0.gff3 - GFF3 file denoting all VZV RNAs annotated along the bottom strand of VZV strain Dumas
 - VZV_v2.0_complete.fasta - VZV 2.0 transcriptome file (multi-fasta) - contains all VZV transcripts present in the v2.0 annotation

-*Note:Users should ensure the header line in the genome fasta file matches the text used in column #1 of the GFF3 files prior to perform alignment and any downstream analyses*
+*Note: Users should ensure the header line in the genome fasta file matches the text used in column #1 of the GFF3 files prior to perform alignment and any downstream analyses*

 ### BED12 directory: ###
 BED12 format files containing FLAIR-corrected read alignments are found in the BED12 folder and comprise the following: